Introduction

 What you need to know

-With angr, what we want to achieve is arriving at the state where the serial number input is valid.
+With angr, what we want to achieve is arriving in the state where the serial number input is valid.
 So in radare2 we can do iz which will give us the strings and their data location, this is more precise than strings or binwalk:

 [0x00400890]> iz